salo18/react_learning/scrimba_react/project6_tenzies/readme.md

 This was the final project in my React Basics course and was a great project to tie in all the concepts I have learned over the past 10 days.

-I had to fall back on Launch School's PEDAC solving process to really break down each aspect of the application into small problems that I could solve without getting overwhelmed.
+I had to fall back on Launch School's PEDAC solving process to break down each aspect of the application into small problems that I could solve without getting overwhelmed.

 Some of my struggles as I was thinking about this project:
   - I started with an `array` variable that contained the state of the ten dice.
 I soon realized that I would need to use an array of objects instead of an array of integers.